 In recent times during the pandemic, REITS demonstrated a record of supporting the communities in which they invest.
-It was common to hear of reduced/abated rent and a reduction in interest collections; and helping communities source PPE (personal protective equipment).
-Others provided FTE resources (as an unreimbursed cost to the REIT) to assist providers during the most intensive months of staff and resource need.
+It was common to hear of reduced/abated rent and a reduction in interest collections; and helping communities source PPE.
+Others provided resources for full-time employees (as an unreimbursed cost to the REIT) to assist providers during the most intensive months of staff and resource need.
 They helped their partners access information about COVID and provided regulatory updates.
 These constructive relationships continue today.

 Long term care is on the precipice of a crisis where demand for long term care will exceed supply.
-We believe a strong public-private partnership is part of the solution, one where the federal government encourages investments to ensure access to care.
-We are concerned that the treatment of rents in the Health Over Wealth Act would disincentivize REITs from investing in the long term care sector.
+We believe a strong public-private partnership is part of the solution, one where the federal government encourages investments, including from REITs, to ensure access to care.